aerosec/jetset_fuzzer/README.md

 I/O, or whatever you want to fuzz.

 Once this is set up, read the readme under `/afl` to start the fuzzing.

+## Optional Patches

+There is also an optional patch to the `-serial` flag for QEmu that makes output append-only.
+This can be applied via the `./opt_patches` directory; if it isn't added, serial device output cannot be logged to `./afl/syncdir/{fuzzer name}/stdout`, which is useful for determining how fuzzing is changing the serial output of the device.
+Similar changes may be neccessary if you are reliant on other file-base output, since each CRIU restore of a fuzz instance will reset file pointer state to what it was at the time of a checkpoint.

+## Possible Points of Failure

+The possible issues are mainly in CRIU checkpointing, i.e. you do not properly reset file state, or are reliant on some transient shared memory file mapping.
+The first point of debugging may therefore be `/afl/syncdir/{fuzzer name}/criu/restore.log` to see if there were any issues in checkpointing the process.